Mastek Blog

 • Personalised Search & Recommendations

-• Enhanced user interface to match product features with user uploaded image to provide hyper relevant buying experience and drive conversion ratio.
+• Enhanced user interface to match product features with user-uploaded images to provide a hyper-relevant buying experience and drive conversion ratio.

 • Consumer Review Analytics

 • Analysis platform to provide deeper insights into customer reviews.
-Compares similar products basis aspects that are relevant for those products using NLP techniques.
+Compares similar product basis aspects that are relevant for those products using NLP techniques.

 • Voice Chatbot